thibaut-neoledge/azure-docs.fr-fr/articles/marketplace-publishing/marketplace-publishing-solution-template-creation.md

 <properties
-   pageTitle="Guide de création d’un modèle de solution pour Azure Marketplace | Microsoft Azure" description="Instructions détaillées pour créer, certifier et déployer un modèle de solution d’image multimachine virtuelle que d’autres peuvent acheter sur Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="" editor=""/>
+   pageTitle="Guide to creating a solution template for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Multi-VM Image Solution Template for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>

    <tags